rrcobb/backgammon/devlog.md

 - interactive mode / "human player" strategy -- play against the AI
   - strategy for user to play against the computer
 - separate roll from move ? (for individual play, at least)
-  - slow down animation (optionally)
-  - show that the game play is happening, for slow games (slow strats)

 - show the valid moves, given a roll
+   - play by choosing among the valid moves

 - improved turn info